AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-content-hub-ui-options.md

 ### Branding {#configure-branding-content-hub}

-Administrators can also personalize the title and body text on the banner of Content Hub portal, as per your branding requirements.
+Administrators can also personalize the title and body text on the banner of the Content Hub portal, as per your branding requirements.
 To do so, execute the following steps:

 1. On the [Configurations](#access-configuration-options-content-hub) user interface, click **[!UICONTROL Branding]**.